Sharky90/100-days-of-code/r1-log.md

 A busy day it was going through python 'Errors and exception' + ' modules and packages'...
 Finally I am ready to take my first lesson on Django framework for the back-end part...
 I AM THE BEST !!! 💪🤣💻
 #100DaysOfCode

+//Day 51 November 14.
+Thursday//
+Took me whole day to setup conda virtual environment via vscode installing packages Django through conda and pip, rewiring paths for integrated terminal... pfff ... it was a maze...
+I believe I have setup one venv correctly.
+All in all Django awaits ! 😷🤖
+#100DaysOfCode